Levi-Mohle/vg-crack-detection/README.md

 ## Introduction

 This project aims to develop and evaluate generative machine learning models for detecting cracks in paintings by Vincent van Gogh.
-The models are trained on a dataset of high-resolution images of Van Gogh's paintings, with the goal of identifying and highlighting areas of deterioration.
+The models are trained on a dataset of high-resolution images of reproductions of Van Gogh's paintings, with the goal of identifying and highlighting cracks with lifted edges.

 ## Installation